 Our research is focused on the role of money, monetary policy and financial development in both developed and developing countries, with particular emphasis on economic stability and development.
-Specific interests of the group are in exchange rate policy, balance of payments analysis, financial repression, development finance and the conduct of monetary policy in both developed and developing economies.
+Specific interests of the group are in exchange rate policy, balance of payments analysis and global imbalances, financial repression, development finance and the conduct of monetary policy in both developed and developing economies.

 Dr Simeon Coleman, Lecturer in Macroeconomics

 Dr Allyson King, Teaching Fellow

 Dr Kavita Sirichand, Lecturer in Financial Economics

 Dr Chris Spencer, Senior Lecturer in Economics

 Dr Wenti Du, Research Fellow, (Lecturer in Economics, Akita University, Japan)

 Professor Chris Green, Emeritus Professor of Economics and Finance